Qualifications for Exemption from Tax

 If you do not owe tax:

-Even if you owe no tax, you must file an income tax return to receive a refund of any refundable Iowa tax credits or any Iowa tax withheld.
+Even if you owe no tax, you must file an income tax return to get a refund of any refundable Iowa credits or any Iowa tax withheld.

 If you are exempt from tax: